 You cannot pick which option you like the best.
 IRS and EDD have special rules that determine the status of your worker.
 Their guidelines are nothing complicated, and you being a cannabis business does not affect the outcome.
+You don't have different accounting and tax rules when it comes to payroll.
 The major rule here is this: if you have general control over the actions of the worker, that person is your employee.
 If there is not much supervision from you, he is your contractor.
 Paying your workers as contractors is always beneficial.
-This is mostly because you don’t spend money on paying their employee payroll taxes.
-The Contractor status also eliminates such problems, such as banking, payroll fees, employer contributions to 401k, health insurance, and so on.
+This is mostly because you don’t spend money on paying their employee payroll taxes and don't actually have to pay for any sort of accounting.
+All you have to do is to track the amount of money you paid the person and at the end of the year issue him/her an IRS form 1099 for the total amount paid.
+The contractor status also eliminates such problems, as banking, employer contributions to 401k, health insurance, and so on.
 Having contractors is cheaper and profitable for the business.
 However, the contractor status is frowned upon and scrutinized by the government and state agencies.
 If the IRS and EDD determine that you’ve been wrongly treating your employees as contractors, they will impose big fines and penalties.
-Please note, if you determine that your cannabis worker is indeed a contractor ( and not an employee) you must ask him/her for W-9.
+Please note, if you determine that your cannabis worker is indeed a contractor (and not an employee) you must ask him/her to fill out the form W-9 before he or she starts working for you.
 W-9 is the equivalent of W-4 for an employee.
 Form W-9 asks for the EIN/SS of your contractor and shields you from responsibility in case your contractor lies about their correct identification number.
-And yes, even though your worker is in the cannabis business, you still have issue 1099 as long as you paid him/her over $600.

 The bad news is that majority of budtenders do not qualify as contractors.
 We should consider them employees.
 This means an additional cost to you.
 As an employer, you are required to withhold taxes on behalf of their employees, pay your part of employment taxes, file quarterly payroll returns, and so on.
+Most likely you won't do it yourself and would have to pay a payroll accounting firm to take care of this part of the business.
 A smaller employer can pay in cash, but bigger employers are required to file and pay electronically.
-There are several cannabis-friendly payroll companies where you could outsource your payroll.
+There are several cannabis-friendly accounting payroll companies where you could outsource your payroll.
 Such companies as **Wurk **and Gusto will make your life much easier since all you have to do is to send them a bank transfer on a certain date.

 But what if you don’t have banking?
 Your budtender is your employee and the only way you could pay him/her is cash?
 Well, there is nothing wrong with paying your employees in cash, as long as your tax withholdings and contributions are correct and you timely file your payroll tax returns.
-You can use any payroll software ( it does not have to be Cannabis-related) to generate correct pay stubs for your employees.
-And you can use the same software to e-file the IRS and EDD payroll tax returns.
+Again, it all comes down to accounting and how much time and money you want to spend on this side of the business.
+You can hire a payroll company as I mentioned above and let them do calculations.
+Or you can use any payroll software ( it does not have to be Cannabis-related) to generate correct pay stubs for your employees.
+If you do it yourself, you may need to brush up on your accounting knowledge and get ready to be confused.
+You can use the same software to e-file the IRS and EDD payroll tax returns.
 Both** IRS **and EDD accept cash payments at participating locations.
 Paying your employees in cash is a hassle, but it is doable.
 But please make sure to keep your receipts and make your employees sign your copy of the paystub.
-That signed paystub copy will be your record of payment in the case of the tax audit.
+That signed paystub copy will be your accounting record of payment in the case of a tax audit.

-The easiest way to document the deductible cost is to outline it in your dispensary employee handbook.
+The easiest way to document the tax-deductible cost is to outline it in your dispensary employee handbook.
 When writing about employees’ responsibilities, indicate the percentage of time that budtenders dedicate to inventory handling.
-At the end of the year, your tax accountant will multiply the percentage by total wage and will deduct the allowed expense.
-The rest of the expense will be disallowed.
+At the end of the year, your tax accountant will multiply the percentage by the total wage and will deduct the allowed expense.
+The rest of the expense will be disallowed on your tax return.
 You could also experiment with clock cards and make your employees clock their time associated with inventory handling.
 The key here is record keeping.
-Tax deductions will be disallowed if you cannot provide documentation to support your deduction.
+Tax deductions will be disallowed if you cannot provide proper accounting documentation to support your deduction.

 As you can see, payroll for cannabis dispensaries is difficult but doable.
 Having banking makes the whole process much easier since there is a way to outsource it.
 However, cash payments can be arranged too.